 Introduction to AWK Command in Unix

-AWK Command in Unix Shell Scripting is used for changing the data’s form and report generating.
-We can use numeric functions, logical operator, variables and string functions to manipulate the data without compiling.
+AWK Command in Unix Shell Scripting changes the data’s form and report generation.
+We can use numeric functions, logical operators, variables, and string functions to manipulate the data without compiling.
 AWK command is generally used for processing the data and scanning the patterns in the file.
 It tries to scan one or more files to check if it contains the patterns that match the specified pattern required and finally does the required action on it.
-The AWK command is named from the initials of three people – Aho, Weinberger and Kernighan.
-They are from AT&T Bell Lab and has also contributed many other command-line prompts in Unix Shell Scripting.
+The AWK command derives its name from the initials of three people – Aho, Weinberger, and Kernighan.
+They are from AT&T Bell Lab and have contributed many other command-line prompts in Unix Shell Scripting.

 AWK Command is used to perform the below actions: